Sodalite syenite from the Bancroft district,

 Sodalite is well-known as a beautiful, deep-blue semi-precious stone.
 Mineralogically, it is a member of the feldspathoid group, for which the most abundant example is nepheline.
 Sodalite is a cubic silicate, first described in 1811 from the Ilimaussaq complex in the peralkaline Gardar igneous province of southwest Greenland.
 The mineral formula is Na8[Al6Si6O24]Cl2.
 In thin section, it is generally colourless, with moderate relief, and isotropic (black in crossed-polarized light, unlike the related nepheline which is grey).
 It is found in sodium-rich alkaline igneous rocks, and alters readily to zeolites.

-This feldspathoid takes a range of hues, from the classic deep blue to pink to pale grey.
-The fluorescent variety hackmanite occurs at the De Mix quarry at Mont St. Hilaire, where it exhibits photochromism (pink on fresh exposure, fading to colourless within a few minutes; Peterson, 1983; Horvath et al., 2019, pp.414-416).
+In hand specimen, this feldspathoid takes a range of hues, from the classic deep blue to pink, raspberry, green, white or pale grey.
+The fluorescent variety hackmanite is quite widely distributed.
+It occurs, for example, at the De Mix quarry at Mont St. Hilaire, where it exhibits photochromism or tenebrescence (reversible colour change on exposure to light): pink on fresh exposure, fading to colourless within a few minutes; Peterson, 1983; Horvath et al., 2019, pp.414-416).
+Hackmanite may be pink or purple in a fresh-broken surface.
+Upon fading, the colour can be restored by exposure to light, most conveniently an ultraviolet light.
+Other materials that display this phenomenon include spodumene and tugtupite.

 This Rock of the Month is from a well-known rockhound favourite, a small quarry and rock shop just east of Bancroft, Ontario (in Dungannon township, Hastings county).
-The Princess Sodalite Mine exposes an outcrop of an alkaline nepheline sodalite syenite.
+The Princess Sodalite Mine is open in the summer months.
+The property exposes an outcropping of nepheline sodalite syenite.
 The occurrence was known at least as far back as 1893 (Sabina, 1986).
 Sawn decorative stone from this quarry was sent to enhance expensive residences in London, England, such as Marlborough House, 1901 (Bedell, 2024) and financier Ernest Cassel's Brook House on Park Lane, 1906 (Sabina, 1986).
 Marlborough House, built in 1711 for Sarah Churchill, Duchess of Marlborough, is located on The Mall, on the north side of St James's Park in the heart of London.

-The nepheline sodalite syenite at the Princess Sodalite mine is part of a suite of igneous rocks for which this part of the Central Metasedimentary Belt of the Grenville province is well-known, giving Bancroft the title "Rockhound Capital of Canada" (see "Museum Moment" below).
+The nepheline sodalite syenite at the Princess Sodalite mine is part of a suite of igneous rocks for which this part of the Central Metasedimentary Belt of the Grenville province is well-known, giving Bancroft the self-bestowed but not-unreasonable title "Mineral Capital of Canada" (see "Museum Moment" below).
 According to James (1968), sodalite occurs in veins up to 2 feet wide, controlled by the joint pattern in the nepheline syenite host rock.
 In part of the quarry, both sodalite and nepheline have been strongly altered to a mixture of zeolites.
 A two-stage origin of the veins is proposed: 1) nepheline-oligoclase pegmatite forms in tension fractures in host syenite, and 2) albite, nepheline and a NaCl-bearing brine react to form microcline and sodalite.
+Since at least the 1970s, there have been a few discussions of possible evaporite sediments in the Grenville province in Ontario, New York and New Jersey.
+These might have provided elements such as Na and Cl (and B, to explain some occurrences of boron minerals).
+Evaporite sediments are hard to find in the geological record, beyond a Grenville age of circa 1200 Ma.

 The Princess Sodalite locality has been noted in many field guides and other publications over the years, e.g., MacIntyre et al., 1967; Stonehouse, 1967; Baer et al., 1972; Hogarth et al., 1972; Gittins and Lumbers, 1972; Currie, 1976; Storey and Vos, 1981; Sabina, 1982; Masson, 1982.
 The area has been noted for exotic minerals, and nice specimens of minerals common to rare, for many years.
 Thus Bancroft features in a range of rock-collecting guides (e.g., Hewitt, 1969; Sabina, 1986, pp.11-14; Fouts, 1998).